-The Foundation is run primarily by volunteers who care passionately about the cause.
-All medics, the CEO (Trustee) and other professionals from all over the world donate their time and expertise.
+The Foundation is run primarily by volunteers who care passionately about the cause, donating their time and expertise.
 Major corporations and foundations support the unique approach and have donated generously in terms of services and medical technology.
-This has resulted in an extensive support, back-up and administrative structure of extraordinarily talented professionals for the Foundation.
 The hands-on Board of Trustees is comprised of international medical experts as well other leading experts from the fields of finance, law and technology.